pranayhere/articles/aws-apig-sqs-integration/README.md

 We will create IAM Policy and Role for AWS API Gateway to push Request Message to Queue.
 2.1.
 Select IAM, Navigate to "policies" and click on "Create Policy" 2.2.
-Open JSON editor and add the following policy
+Open JSON editor and add the following policy 2.3. click on "Review Policy", name policy as "apig-sqs-send-msg-policy" and hit "Create Policy"

 ```json
 {
     "Version": "2012-10-17",